AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/functions/inner_workings.md

 Below, we go more into depth of what is happening under the hood when you create a function in an Aztec contract and what the attributes are really doing.

+To get a more practical understanding about functions, read [the rest of this section](./main.md).

 ## Private functions

 Aztec.nr uses an attribute system to annotate a function's type.
 Annotating a function with the `#[aztec(private)]` attribute tells the framework that this is a private function that will be executed on a users device.
 The compiler will create a circuit to define this function.